Luke3D/CIS_PD-NDM/README.md

 All of the packages used to run these `Jupyter Notebook` files were installed using either `pip` or `Anaconda` and should be compatible across all platforms.
 We ran the code on `Anaconda` using `Python 3.6.2` or higher.

-Two main packages used in the code were tested and developed using the versions listed below:
+Four main packages used in the code were tested and developed using the versions listed below:

 - `pandas`: 0.20.3+
 - `keras`: 2.0.2